swcarpentry/training-course/_submissions/round-06/2/2013-09-07-assessment-conditional-expressions.md

 tags:
   - Assessment
 ---
-This was tough, as I&#8217;m not really an expert in anything except mathematics.
+This was tough, as I'm not really an expert in anything except mathematics.
 Ah well.
 Have some questions on conditional evaluation.

 First question (novice vs competent):

-Which value of x will cause the following conditional expression to return &#8220;false&#8221;?
+Which value of x will cause the following conditional expression to return "false"?

 <pre>(x &lt; 10 OR x > 8) AND x > 6</pre>